 In all cases, access to record held by the Trust can be applied for by using the Trust’s application form to providing the same level of detail in writing and providing copies of relevant documents.

-Access to Health Records Act 1990; in regard to deceased patients, the Act allows the patient’s personal representative and any person who may have a claim arising out of the patient’s death to submit an application, unless there is any reason to withhold the data, such as potential to cause serious harm.
-In all cases you will be required to provide copies of relevant authority such as a copy of the Will or letters of administration.
+In regard to deceased patients, this Act allows the patient’s personal representative and any person who may have a claim arising out of the patient’s death to submit an application, unless there is any reason to withhold the data, such as potential to cause serious harm.
+In all cases you will be required to provide copies of relevant authority such as a copy of the will or letters of administration.

-Access to Medical Reports Act 1988; allows individuals to see medical reports written about them, for employment or insurance purposes, by a doctor or clinician who they usually see in a ‘normal’ doctor/patient capacity.
+Allows individuals to see medical reports written about them, for employment or insurance purposes, by a doctor or clinician who they usually see in a normal doctor or patient capacity.
 This right can be exercised either before, or after, the report is sent.

-If you have any complaint about the service provided in relation to your request please contact the Trust’s Patient Advice and Liaison Service, Tel: 01208 834620.
-The Information Commissioner's Office is the regulatory authority for Data Protection and you may also take any complaint direct to them, link: https://ico.org.uk/concerns/
+If you have a complaint about the service provided in relation to your request, please call the Trust’s patient advice and liaison service on 01208 834 620.
+The Information Commissioner's Office is the regulatory authority for data protection and you may also take any complaint direct to them.